Rule-34/App/README.md

 #### Languages

-HTML, CSS/SCSS, Javascript
+HTML, CSS, Javascript, NodeJS, NPM

 #### Technologies

-NodeJS, NPM, NuxtJS, VueJS, TailwindCSS, Webpack, etc.
+NuxtJS, VueJS, TailwindCSS, Webpack, etc.

-You should read the [package.json](package.json) file for the full list
+You should read the [package.json](package.json) file for the full list.

 ## VSCode extensions used